splunk/public-o11y-docs/infrastructure/use-navigators.rst

 Customize navigators
 -------------------------------

-For instructions on how to customize navigators by adding to or removing from the group of built-in dashboards associated with them, see :ref:`manage-navigator-dashbds`.
+For instructions on how to customize navigators by adding to or removing from the group of built-in dashboards associated with them, see :ref:`manage-dashboards-imm`.

 .. toctree::